Salable/node-sdk/docs/docs/subscriptions/add-seats.md

 ---
-sidebar_position: 4
+sidebar_position: 12
 ---

-# Add Subscription Seats
+# Increment Subscription Seats

 Adds seats to a Subscription.
 Initially the seats will be unassigned.
 To assign granteeIds to the seats use the [update many](../licenses/update-many.md) method.